oscarlai1998/tp/docs/team/fupernova.md

 *Considerations*

-Ui depended on the implementations of other classes, as each feature might have different considerations when printing information to the screen.
-So, we endeavoured to think of all the possible features that may require interaction with the user and laid out skeleton methods of them in the `Ui` class so that my teammates would be able to access or edit the methods they required easily.
+Ui depends on the implementations of other classes, as each feature might have different considerations when printing information.
+I laid out skeleton methods of the possible printing methods required in the `Ui` class so that my teammates would be able to access or edit the methods they required easily.
 ___

 #### Implemented `Parser` class of iGraduate together with [Xin Ru](https://github.com/xseh/)